ManiacalLabs/ESPSerialWiFiManager/README.md

 Launches the interactive serial console.
 This can be called anywhere in the code.
 For example, call at the end of setup() with a timeout to provide a one-time option to configure the WiFi on boot.
 Or call it inside loop() when a button is pressed.
 See the [examples](https://github.com/ManiacalLabs/ESPSerialWiFiManager/tree/master/examples) for more.

-- **timeout**: If provided, the interactive console will timeout after this many seconds and return control to the main program.
+- **timeout**: (optional) If provided, the interactive console will timeout after this many seconds and return control to the main program.